oleksulkowski/Syn-CpG-Spacer/README.md

 ## Usage

 The software allows the user to load their own FASTA sequence or to use a pre-loaded sample sequence (part of <a href="https://www.ncbi.nlm.nih.gov/nucleotide/MN685337.1">HIV-1 Gag</a>).
-The user can then either set a minimum gap between newly added CpG's or set a desired average gap between CpG's.
+The user can then either set a minimum gap between newly added CpG's or set a desired <u>average</u> gap between CpG's.
 With the latter option, the software will find a minimum gap that will result in as close a possible average gap to the user's setting using a binary search algorithm.

-Due to the fact that in some viral genomes, mutations in terminal regions can interfere with packaging, the program allows protecting a set number of initial and final nucleotides from changes.
-As increasing the CpG content can decrease the frequency of A in a sequence, the user can also decide to make the remaining sequence synonymously more A-rich after CpG's have been added.
+The program allows protecting a set number of initial and final nucleotides from changes, which might be biologically relevant.
+As increasing the CpG content can decrease the frequency of A in a sequence, the user can also decide to make the remaining sequence synonymously A-rich after CpG's have been added.

 Every new recoded sequence requires input of a unique ID.
 The sequences are displayed on an interactive alignment view that highlights CpG dinucleotides.
 A table shows statistical data.
 The user can adjust the settings and compare the sequences.
 When finished, the user can download the outputs as a FASTA file.